georgercarder/calculus/README.md

 # Calculus Library
-### building library to serve as backend for symbolic mathematics application.
+### building module to serve as backend for symbolic mathematics application.